 Largemouth Bass will reproduce at three years of age.
 Stocking forage fish such as Fathead Minnows or Bluegill Sunfish optimizes growth.
 In northern waters, they can reach 7-9 pounds but will usually average 2-4 pounds in ponds.
 Spawning begins in mid May or when pond temperatures reach 62-65 degrees F. Males prepare the nest in preparation for spawning which consists of a 1-2 foot diameter circular area in 2-3 feet of water.
 One or more females will deposit several thousand eggs and hatching occurs 8-10 days later.
 Males will protect the fry for about 2 weeks after which time they will begin to feed on them.
 About 1 in 1,000 will reach adulthood in natural conditions.
 When 2 inches in length, fry will begin disperse, therefore stocking at or above this size greatly increases survival rates.
 Bass feed on fish, insects, worms, frogs, and crayfish and will strike artificial bait.
 If trained early on, they may also eat commercial fish feed.

-NOTE ON SHIPPING FISH: If you would like us to ship your fish directly to you, you must be within the following states: New York, Pennslyvania, Maryland, Virginia, New Jersey, Delaware, and Ohio.
+NOTE ON SHIPPING FISH: If you would like us to ship your fish directly to you, you must be within the following states: New York, Pennsylvania, Maryland, Virginia, New Jersey, Delaware, or Ohio.
 Fish will only ship during the available season.
-Shipping is calculated at checkout and only offered to ship overnight.
+Shipping is calculated at checkout and only offered via UPS overnight.